habitat-sh/habitat/README.md

 ## Roadmap

 The Habitat project's roadmap is public and is on our [community page](https://www.habitat.sh/community/).

 The Habitat core team's project tracker is also public and on [Github.](https://github.com/habitat-sh/habitat/projects/1)

 ## Community and support

 * [Habitat Slack](http://slack.habitat.sh)
 * [Forums]()
 * Community triage is every Tuesday at 10am Pacific.
 The link to participate is shared in the [Habitat Slack channel](http://slack.habitat.sh), and videos are posted on the [Habitat YouTube channel](https://youtube.com/channel/UC0wJZeP2dfPZaDUPgvpVpSg).

+## Builder Dev Env

+See [BUILDER_DEV.md](BUILDER_DEV.md) for information on setting up a Builder Dev Environment

 ## Building
 See [BUILDING.md](BUILDING.md) for platform specific info on building Habitat from source.